Maneater (video game): Gameplay

 The game is an action role-playing game played from a third-person perspective.
-In the game, the player assumes control of a baby bull shark who must take revenge on a shark hunter named Scaly Pete, who killed its mother and disfigured it.
+The player assumes control of a baby bull shark who must take revenge on a shark hunter named Scaly Pete, who killed its mother and disfigured it.
 The shark has several basic attacks, including charging into enemies, siloing out of the water and whipping enemies with its tail to stun them.
 It can also use its surroundings for combat advantages, such as using a swordfish as a spear.
 The shark needs to hunt and consume other aquatic wildlife such as fish and turtles in order to obtain nutrients, namely proteins, fats, minerals and rare mutagenics.
-Players can also attack humans by wreaking havoc along the coast, destroying yachts and ships, and knocking people off jet skis.
-As the player gains enough nutrients, the shark must enter underwater grottos to unlock new abilities and increase in size, which allows the shark to take on larger and deadlier creatures.
-The shark will slowly evolve into an adult "mega" shark, and players can acquire advanced upgrades and customization options such as external bone plates, shadow armor, and electromagnetic spikes to further enhance the shark's combat abilities.
+Players can attack humans by wreaking havoc along the coast, destroying yachts and ships, and knocking people off jet skis.
+As the player gains enough nutrients, the shark must enter underwater grottos to unlock abilities and increase in size, which allows it to take on larger and deadlier creatures.
+Over time, the shark will slowly evolve into an adult "mega" shark while players can acquire advanced upgrades and customization options such as external bone plates, shadow armor, and bioelectric spikes to further enhance the shark's combat abilities.

 Playing as the shark, players can freely explore the open world of Port Clovis, which consists of eight regions: Caviar Keys, Crawfish Bay, Dead Horse Lake, Fawtick Bayou, Golden Shores, Prosperity Sands, Sapphire Bay, and the Gulf.
-Players can discover hidden landmarks and complete side objectives.
-While each region will have other predators that will attack the player, such as muskellunge, barracuda, alligators, sperm whales, orcas, and even other sharks, they will also have their own apex predator, which is larger, and differing in appearance than their normal species.
+They can also discover hidden landmarks and complete side objectives.
+While each region will have other predators that will attack the player, such as muskellunge, barracuda, alligators, sperm whales, orcas, and other sharks, they have their own apex predator, which are larger and differ in appearance than normal predators.
 The apex predators are a great barracuda, a shortfin mako, an American alligator, a great hammerhead, a great white, an orca, and an albino sperm whale.
 Defeating these predators will earn the player special skills.
-As the shark creates more havoc, the world will react by dispatching human bounty hunters to hunt it down.
+As the shark creates more havoc, the world reacts by dispatching human bounty hunters to hunt it down.
 If the shark manages to kill the ten lead hunters, which are named characters, it will receive additional rewards.
 The game is narrated by Trip Westhaven (voiced by Chris Parnell), the host of an in-game reality TV show titled Maneaters vs. Sharkhunters, who guides the player throughout the game.